How to Block a Stolen Phone Using Its IMEI Number (2026 Step-by-Step Guide)

 🍎 Apple Find My (iPhone) Visit icloud.com/find or use the Find My app on another Apple device.
 You can track, lock, display a message, or remotely wipe your iPhone.

-🔒 Remote Lock & Wipe If you believe recovery is unlikely, activate Lost Mode (iPhone) or lock the device (Android) to protect your personal data, accounts, and apps.
+🔒 Remote Lock & Wipe If you believe recovery is unlikely, activate Lost Mode (iPhone) or lock the device (Android) to protect your personal data, accounts, and payment apps.

 Enable these tools before a theft happens.
 Both Google Find My Device and Apple Find My must be set up in advance to work.
 Take five minutes today to confirm yours are active.

-Step 6 — Secure Your Accounts and Personal Data
+Step 7 — Secure Your Accounts and Personal Data

 What Happens After Your IMEI Is Blocked?